PagerDuty/pdpyras/sphinx/source/DEVELOPER_GUIDE.rst

 Main article: `Resource Schemas <https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTU5-resource-schemas>`_

-The details of any given resource's schema can be found in the request and response examples from the `REST API Reference`_ pages for the resource's respective API, as well as the page documenting the resource type itself.
+The details of any given resource's schema can be found in the request and response examples from the `PagerDuty API Reference`_ pages for the resource's respective API, as well as the page documenting the resource type itself.

 Entity Wrapping